The only current way to send and receive faxes with an Android phone or tablet is through an online fax service.

 An online fax service is a dedicated fax number that is hosted by a service provider.
 It can be accessed to send and receive faxes through an Android phone or tablet app, email, web interface, computer, or tablet.

-Compared with a fax machine, an online fax service offers the ability to fax directly from the internet without a dedicated phone line in your house, as well as the ability to access or manage fax communications from anywhere you can access the internet.
+Compared with a fax machine, an online fax service offers the ability to fax directly from the Internet without a dedicated phone line in your house, as well as the capacity to access or manage fax communications from anywhere you can access the internet.

 Interfaces are very much similar to a web-based email account (with the exception that you have the ability to send and receive faxes), and features such as faxing through email, the web, and integration with popular programs such as the Microsoft Office Suite (Word, Excel, Outlook, etc.) are available.

 Online fax services can also be accessed from other devices – for example faxing to and from a computer, tablet, or another smartphone through the same account.

 For full details on online fax services compatible with an Android and other operating systems, see our page on Online Faxing.